katielyzhou/Molecular-Dynamics/README.md

 Simulation times will vary depending on the parameters as well as the computer specs.
 This took about 30 minutues to run.

 ## Comments and Further Work
 I have learnt quite a lot about both Python and molecular dynamics.
-The code is not optimised, though where possible I have tried (e.g. vectorising instead of using for loops).
-The code is also not rigorously tested - though the numbers for the energy and force agree with manual calculations for 2 and 3 particle systems.
+Some caveats though are that the code is not optimised, though where possible I have tried (e.g. vectorising instead of using for loops), and that the code is not rigorously tested - though the numbers for the energy and force agree with manual calculations for 2 and 3 particle systems.

 There are many more things I could explore.
-Some future goals I would like to do are:
+Some future things I would like to do are:
 - Implement a thermostat for canonical (NVT) simulations.
 - Simulate molecules and/or mixtures.
 - Compute other thermodynamic and/or transport properties, e.g. self-diffusion coefficient.